William Raborn: Early life and naval career

 Raborn had delivered Polaris three years ahead of schedule, due in part to his application of the PERT methodology.
 He became Deputy Chief of Naval Operations for Development in 1962.
 Raborn retired from the navy in 1965 and on April 28 of that year, despite his having no intelligence experience, President Lyndon B. Johnson appointed Raborn as the seventh director of Central Intelligence (DCI).
 As DCI, one of his primary responsibilities was to direct the Central Intelligence Agency.

 Time magazine wrote that his organizational skills would be invaluable in a CIA that admitted it was in danger of being "drowned in data", but his tenure was not successful: author David Barrett described Raborn as "incompetent at CIA, not understanding the agency or the intelligence business", and even the CIA's own historians said "Raborn did not 'take' to the DCI job".
 A later CIA director, William Colby, described Raborn as focused on intelligence technology and not sufficiently attuned to the cultural issues involved in dealing with foreign nationals and governments.

 Raborn resigned on June 30, 1966, having served for only fourteen months as DCI.
 He was replaced by his deputy, Richard Helms.

 He was involved, during his time at the CIA, in its early activities against Ramparts magazine and its editors.

 Raborn is buried in the United States Naval Academy Cemetery in Annapolis, Maryland.
+He died in McLean Virginia on March 6, 1990 of complications from a heart attack at age 84.